 I. Catalog Description and Credit Hours of Course:

-expressions, rational exponents , quadratic equations, and systems of linear
+expressions, rational exponents, quadratic equations, and systems of linear equations .

 Course grade: CR or F. (3 credit hours)